matiasmicheletto/dna-solver/ReadMe.md

 $ npm run start
 ```

-If you wish to use only the optimization module via scripting (without GUI), checkout the [examples](examples) folder and run them installing a minimal Node.js number of packages, using the following commands:
+If you need to use the optimization module via scripting (without GUI), checkout the [examples](examples) folder and run the scripts installing just a few packages, using the following commands:

 ```bash
 $ git clone https://github.com/matiasmicheletto/sganode.git